Interplay between critical and off-critical zeros of two-dimensional Epstein zeta functions: Zeros on the critical line

-and $\Delta^*=\Delta(\rho_y^*)$.
-The classical edge zeros split into two groups: the left/right edge zeros are situated on the left/right with respect to the curve $\rho_y(\Delta)$.
-The right and left edge points are denoted in Figure \ref{allcrit} as 2a, 3a, 4a,$\ldots$ and 1, 2b, 3b, 4b,$\ldots$, respectively; the close connection between the right and left edge zeros 2a-2b, 3a-3b, etc. will become clear latter.
-Notice that the critical point 1 with coordinate $\Delta^*=0.141733\ldots$ and $\rho_y^*=0$ is a left edge zero because the corresponding curve continues reflection-symmetrically across the $\Delta$-axis into the lower quadrant.
+The right and left edge zeros are denoted in Figure \ref{allcritintro} as 2a, 3a, 4a,$\ldots$ and 1, 2b, 3b, 4b,$\ldots$, respectively; the close connection between the right and left edge zeros 2a-2b, 3a-3b, etc. will become clear later (see Section \ref{Sec41}).
+Notice that the critical zero numbered 1 with coordinates $(\Delta^*,\rho_y^*)=(\Delta_c^*\approx 0.141733,0)$ is a left edge zero because the corresponding curve continues reflection-symmetrically across the $\Delta$-axis into the lower quadrant.